 We started with more Follicles than we ended up with Eggs and Embryos – What Happened?Once the eggs have been collected, not every egg will fertilise, although it is expected that approximately 70-80% will fertilise.
 Even once an egg has been fertilised, it does not necessarily mean it will be suitable for transfer or freezing.
 These results are very individual.

 Fertilisation failure.
 Sometimes we will get eggs from you at egg pick up, but none of them will fertilise, meaning no embryos will form.
-Fortunately, this doesn’t happen very often and can sometimes be due to poor egg quality, or poor sperm quality.
+Fortunately, this doesn’t happen very often.
+This can sometimes be due to poor egg quality, or poor sperm quality.